Life Transitions Therapy in Baltimore

 Licensed counselor in Baltimore

-Rachel works with individuals and families navigating major life changes, including moves, career shifts, and becoming parents.
+Rachel works with individuals and families navigating major life changes, including moves, career changes, and becoming parents.
 She brings a strengths-based approach to managing anxiety during transitions.
 Rachel helps families navigate changes while maintaining stability in daily routines.

 What Are Life Transitions?